freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 There, enter `org.visualpinball.engine.unity.hdrp` and click *Install*.
 This will take a moment as Unity downloads and compiles all of VPE's dependencies and parses all the assets that we ship in our library.

-> [!WARNING]
-> Our patcher, which is currently part of the main package, depends on the PinMAME package.
-Until we move the patcher into a separate package, you will have to install the PinMAME package as well.
-To do that, click on the plus button again and enter `org.visualpinball.engine.pinmame`, then click on *Add*.

 When complete, you should now have a *Pinball* menu in the editor, and you should see the following new packages in the package manager (version numbers will vary):

 <p><img alt="Unity Input System Warning" width="907" src="unity-packages-after-installation.png" /></p>